You can search Discovery our catalogue to find records from The National Archives and over 2,500 archives across the UK.

 Users of the indexes should note that the majority of state school records have not been directly entered on to the indexes, being stored in a special series at The National Archives.
 If you are looking for the records of a particular state-funded school you should in the first instance contact staff at the local repository.
 Contact details can be found on ARCHON.

 2. Accessions to repositories

 Each year The National Archives contacts over 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
 This information is added to the indexes to the National Register of Archives.
 It is also edited and used to produce thematic digests, including one relating to education records.
 The digests are made available through this website and distributed for publication in a number of learned journals and newsletters.
 The education digest is published in the History of Education Society Bulletin.

 3. Relevant repositories

 The following provides details of repositories and institutions that hold major collections relating to the history of education.
-The repositories have been divided into two groups: firstly, those holding collections that relate to various aspects of the history of education and secondly, those educational institutions of significance to the history of education, mainly schools, that hold their own records.
+The repositories have been divided into two groups: first, those holding collections that relate to various aspects of the history of education and second, those educational institutions of significance to the history of education, mainly schools, that hold their own records.

 This list does not include universities and colleges of higher or further education which retain their own archives and do not collect other records relating to the history of education.